valasek/timesheet/server/documentation/documentation.md

 # Backup & Restore

-All data can be downloaded locally in CSV format.
+All data can be downloaded locally in CSV format, encoded in UTF-8.
 CSV files can be modified and imported back.
 Import will delete and replace all existing data.

 ![Backup & Restore](./statics/backup_restore.png?raw=true "Backup & Restore")